 CobolBridge is a software tool that allows organizations to combine maintaining COBOL code with executing Java/C#.
-This makes it possible for developers to make the transition to Object-Oriented languages such as Java or C# gradually over time, for example team by team.
+This makes it possible for developers to transition to Object-Oriented languages such as Java or C# gradually over time, for example, team by team.

 The solution provides an efficient transformation option for enterprises that need to take an alternative route in their digital transformation process.